next up previous contents

 2.9.6 Cray machines

-For recent Cray machines, use ./configure ARCH=craype.
-This selects the ftn compiler, that typically uses the crayftn compiler but may also use other ones, depending upon the site and personal environment. ftn v.15.0.1 compiles QE properly.
-With the PrgEnv-cray module v.6.0.10, ftn v.14.0.3, you run into the following problems:
+./configure ARCH=craype should work for recent Cray machines.
+This selects the ftn compiler, that typically uses the crayftn compiler but may also use other ones, depending upon the site and personal environment. ftn v.15.0.1 and later should compile QE properly.
+Some compiler versions may however run into problems like these for ftn v.14.0.3:

 Workaround: compile codes esm_stres_mod.f90, Modules/qexsd*.f90, PW/src/pw_restart_new.f90 with reduced optimization, using -O0 or -O1 instead of the default -O3,fp3 optimization.